cake-build/website/src/Cake.Web/App_Data/blog/2015-10-22-cake-addin-kudu.md

 nuget install Cake -ExcludeVersion -OutputDirectory "Tools" Tools/Cake/Cake.exe deploy.cake -verbosity=Verbose
 ```
-The above script will create tools & addins folders, fetch Cake from NuGet(upgrade if newer version exists) and launch Cake build system with a C# script called `deploy.cake`.
+The above script will create the tools & addins folders, fetch Cake from NuGet(upgrade if newer version exists) and launch the Cake build system with a C# script called `deploy.cake`.

 #### deploy.cake
-Below is a very basic deployment Cake script, what it basically does is:
+Below is a very basic deployment Cake script.
+What it basically does is:
 1. Fetches any command line tools needed from NuGet.
 2. Fetches and references any Cake add-ins needed from NuGet.
-3. Settings up global variables and validating that's running on the Kudu environment.
+3. Sets up global variables and validates that it's running on the Kudu environment.
 4. Cleans any traces of previous builds.
 5. Restores any NuGet packages used by the web app.
-6. Builds/compiles the web app
+6. Builds/compiles the web app.
 7. If all goes well published the web app.

 The process is dependency based so if any step would fail the deployment would be aborted and reported as failed in the Azure portal.